sametkayik/sametkayik/README.md

 # Hi 👋, I'm Samet

-- 🔭 I’m currently working on [E-Commerce-Backend](https://github.com/sametkayik/e-commerce-backend)
+- 🔭 I’m currently working on [E-Commerce-Backend](https://github.com/sametkayik/e-commerce-backend), along with a number of other repositories that I'm working on behind the scenes."

 - 🌱 I’m currently learning React